Red Hat acquires CoreOS for $250 million to double down on Kubernetes

 Kubernetes doesn’t seem like such a risky bet anymore.
 Microsoft, Google, and Amazon have all launched managed services for their cloud platform that are built on top of the upstream open source project, and they’re just the tip of the iceberg, with plenty of other providers (including Red Hat) also in the market.

+While Red Hat plans to integrate CoreOS’s products into its own offerings, the company hasn’t offered much in the way of plans for how that takes place.
+That’s partially by design, according to Ashesh Badani, the Vice President for Red Hat’s OpenShift container unit.

+“With regard to how we integrate the roadmaps, the temptation is to rush into something, and I can tell you there has been no shortage of ideas from either side with regard to what to do,” he said in an interview with VentureBeat.
+“But we want to take a little bit of time to do this right, getting the right people from both sides together and going a little bit deeper into planning, and also taking some feedback from our shared and joint customers, to make the right decisions.”

-One of CoreOS’s key value propositions, according to CEO Alex Polvi, is that its software can provide customers with a consistent, cloud-agnostic execution environment — meaning that it can help save enterprises from being locked into a particular provider.
+One of CoreOS’s key value propositions is that its software can provide customers with a consistent, cloud-agnostic execution environment — meaning that it can help save enterprises from being locked into a particular provider.

-This deal could provide a major boost to enterprise sales of CoreOS’s products, since the company is often trying to reach the same customers who would be interested in deploying some amount of Red Hat’s enterprise Linux stack.
+That same vision doesn’t change with this acquisition, CoreOS cofounder and CEO Alex Polvi said.

+“I think there has never been a time in the history of computing that has needed open source more than right now,” he said.